Harman3328/Wishlist_website/README.md

 # Wishlist_website
-A wish list website that allows the users to create a account and add items to their wish list that are saved to a database or if the user isn't signed in, it use the local storage
+A wish list website with admin capabilities.
+If a user logs in with an admin account, they are able to add/delete products from the database which reflects to the website.
+They are also granted authority over public users and are able to ban accounts.
+Public users that are signed in are able to add products to their wish list , which is then saved into a database.
+They are also able to share their wish list with other users.
+Users that are not signed in are only able to save their wish list to the local storage.